 Since joining the firm as an associate in 2019, Emily has worked collaboratively with the UPFH criminal law group on criminal matters ranging from a successful appeal of a murder conviction to the defence of protesters charged with mischief and offences against the Railway Safety Act.
 Her commitment to criminal defence is reflected in her volunteer work as duty counsel with the Summary Conviction Appeals program at the Superior Court of Justice for Ontario.
 On the labour side, she has served as co-counsel for unionized transit and educational workers in a number of labour arbitrations and other proceedings.

-Emily teaches legal research and writing as an adjunct professor at the University of Toronto, Faculty of Law.
+Emily has taught Legal Research and Writing as an adjunct professor for three years at the University of Toronto, Faculty of Law.
 She also has a number of publications in refereed journals on issues such as minority language rights in education, student privacy rights and opt-out provisions on ancillary fees at colleges and universities.

 Emily is a member of the Criminal Lawyers’ Association, the Ontario Bar Association and the Canadian Association of Labour Lawyers.
 She holds a JD from Osgoode Hall Law School, an MA in Middle Eastern Studies from the University of London (SOAS) and an honours BA in English and history from McGill University.